Funder: Robert Wood Johnson Foundation

 Childhood hunger, in particular, has reached startling levels.
 According to a report from Feeding America on the impacts of COVID-19 on food insecurity, an estimated 17 million children across the nation could go without enough to eat this year.
-This webinar, made possible by the Robert Wood Johnson Foundation, will explore practical strategies to assess and address hunger needs faced by families during the pandemic and beyond, including leveraging early childhood systems and the Help Me Grow system model to address child food insecurity.
-It will highlight innovative solutions used in Vermont and Washington State, with examples from federal, state, and community-level resources.
-It is the first in a three-part webinar series focusing on opportunities for early childhood and Medicaid programs to better support families with young children in the current and post-pandemic environment.
+This webinar, made possible by the Robert Wood Johnson Foundation, explored practical strategies to assess and address hunger needs faced by families during the pandemic and beyond, including leveraging early childhood systems and the Help Me Grow system model to address child food insecurity.
+It highlighted innovative solutions used in Vermont and Washington State, with examples from federal, state, and community-level resources.
+It was the first in a three-part webinar series focusing on opportunities for early childhood and Medicaid programs to better support families with young children in the current and post-pandemic environment.

 I. Welcome and Introduction

 Speaker: Armelle Casau, PhD, Senior Program Officer, Center for Health Care Strategies

 A. Casau welcomed participants and provided a brief overview of the Aligning Early Childhood and Medicaid project and the webinar series.